Last Updated on 11/13/25 by Rose Palmer

 Skiing Park City

 One of the nicest things about skiing in Park City is its easy accessibility from a major airport.
-It’s a very easy 40 minute drive from the Salt Lake City International Airport.
-This is much quicker than any of the major resorts in Colorado which always required a few hours drive from the Denver airport.
+It’s a very easy 40-minute drive from the Salt Lake City International Airport.
+This is much quicker than any of the major resorts in Colorado, which always required a few hours’ drive from the Denver airport.

 The years that we have gone to Park City during the Sundance film festival, the mountain was surprisingly uncrowded.
 During his four days of skiing across all the mountains covered by the Park City lift pass, my husband said it was remarkably empty, even on Sunday or in the afternoons when it is a little warmer and usually gets busier.
 He never had to wait in line for a lift; in fact, the lifts I saw at the base seemed quite empty.

 I go on these trips with my husband, but I no longer ski – my husband does the skiing, and I do après skiing.
-I think I have the better end of the deal – no painful boots, no cold bum sitting on the chair lifts and no falling and trying to get up on slippery slopes.
-But I still get to enjoy the hot chocolate or the hot buttered rums at the end of the day in front of a hot fire.
+I think I have the better end of the deal – no painful boots, no cold bum sitting on the chair lifts, and no falling and trying to get up on slippery slopes.
+But I still get to enjoy the hot chocolate or the hot buttered rum at the end of the day in front of a hot fire.

-The Park City lift pass covers three large mountain areas all of which are interconnected by lifts or gondolas.
+The Park City lift pass covers three large mountain areas, all of which are interconnected by lifts or gondolas.
 Note that you need a different lift pass for the Deer Valley Resort next door, which appears to be connected to Park City but is not.
-Also, there is a fee to just use the lift for sightseeing, so unfortunately, no free joy rides to the top to take in the views or meet up for lunch.
+Also, there is a fee to use the lift just for sightseeing, so unfortunately, no free joy rides to the top to take in the views or meet up for lunch.

-Travel Tip: To save some money on what are quite expensive lift tickets, we purchased them ahead of time on line.
+Travel Tip: To save some money on what are quite expensive lift tickets, we purchased them ahead of time online.

-This year went to Park City the first week of February, so missed the Sundance Film Festival by a few days.
+This year we went to Park City the first week of February, so we missed the Sundance Film Festival by a few days.
 We arrived on a Sunday and left the following Saturday.
 My husband said that the slopes and lifts were definitely busier, but still not that bad because he was skiing midweek.
-By Friday though, he said the lift lines were definitely getting longer (the fresh snowfall also brought out more skiers).
+By Friday, though, he said the lift lines were definitely getting longer (the fresh snowfall also brought out more skiers).

 Where To Stay in Park City